What is a college personal statement?

-Middle school achievements – don’t list anything before the 9th grade; officers are not interested in these achievements.
+- Middle school achievements – don’t list anything before the 9th grade; admissions officers are not interested in these achievements.

 Hook – Start with something that was a moment in your life, something that changed who you were, or something that challenged a strong belief.

 Tell your story – describe the story, what happened, how did it happen?

 Moment of realization – how did that story change you?
 What were you and what are you now?
 How did it change you?
 How has it affected you?
 What is different now?
 How did this impact your plans?

 You are talking about you, your change and evolution as a person.